DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 ## Research questions

 * Trends in Chronic Disease Prevalence: What are the trends in the prevalence of chronic diseases over the years covered by the dataset?
-Are certain chronic diseases becoming more or less common?

 * Geographical Variations: Are there significant geographical variations in the prevalence of specific chronic diseases or health outcomes?
 Do certain regions have higher or lower rates of chronic conditions?

-* Temporal Changes: Have there been significant changes in the rates of chronic diseases over the years in different locations?
-Are there any notable patterns or fluctuations?

 * Health Disparities: Do health disparities exist among different demographic groups.
 For example among age groups and genders.

 ## Data